824728350/Zodiac/README.md

 ## System Requirements

 ### Hardware Requirements
 It is recommend to host Zodiac on commidty servers with more than 32G memory and 20 CPUs.
-Alternatively, one can set up a virtual machine according tothe attached `Vagrantfile` configuration.
+Alternatively, one can set up a virtual machine according to the attached `Vagrantfile` configuration.
 Zodiac does not rely on any domain specific hardware accelerators.

 ### Software Requirements
 Zodiac is tested on Ubuntu 20.04.
 Zodiac depends on a wide variety of existing software implementations, including but not limited to Terraform core and its Azure provider plugin, Rego/OPA policy engine, Z3 SMT solver.